January 14, 2021

 Instead of moving the data manually, you’re using a tool to do it all for you.
 Neat, isn’t it?

-To help you understand our instructions a little bit better, we will refer to the old site that you want to import the content from as Site A. The new home for your old content will be referred to as Site B.
+To help you understand our instructions better, we will refer to the old site you want to import the content from as Site A. The new home for your old content will be Site B.

 In your Site A’s WordPress dashboard, go to Tools -> Export.

-In this page, you can choose what to export.
-If you want to export everything, then leave the “All content” checked.
+On this page, you can choose what to export.
+If you want to export everything, leave the “All content” checked.

 However, if you only want to export some parts of your old content, here is how you choose what to move: